Josef Skupa

 Josef Skupa (16 January 1892 – 8 January 1957) was a Czech puppeteer.
-He also worked in the field of puppet theatre as a playwriter, director and stage designer.
+He also worked in the field of puppet theatre as a playwright, director and stage designer.
 He developed the most famous Czech puppets, Spejbl and Hurvínek, and founded the first Czech professional puppet theatre, the Spejbl and Hurvínek Theatre.
 From 1933 to 1957, he was the president of the International Puppetry Association—UNIMA.

 Early life and education

 Josef Alois Skupa was born on 16 January 1892 in Strakonice, into a family of a gendarme.
 His family also lived in Blovice and Chanovice, before moving to Plzeň, when Josef was five years old.
 He attended the primary school (Volksschule) in Mladějovice.
 In 1903–1906, he attended a high school in Plzeň.
 In 1911–1915, he studied at the Academy of Arts, Architecture and Design in Prague.
 After he graduated, he returned to Plzeň and worked as a high school teacher of mathematics and drawing.
 He also collaborated with the Plzeň City Theatre as a stage designer.